Frequently asked questions

 2. Who can sign my GSO form for the College?

-The Deputy College Registrar will be pleased to complete your GSO form (such as an application for transfer/confirmation of status or deferral of a DPhil milestone) once you and your supervisor have filled in the first two sections.
+The Senior Registry Administrator will be pleased to complete your GSO form (such as an application for transfer/confirmation of status or deferral of a DPhil milestone) once you and your supervisor have filled in the first two sections.
 You can either email your form or bring it to our office in person.

 Please also read our page on academic progress.